 .
 These take 18 hours, with a refuelling stop on Ascension Island (cf. St Helena

 Note: even these commercial flights land at the air force base at Mount Pleasant, which has the only paved airstrip suitable for regular jet airliners (as well as military fighter jets, of course).
 So it's important to remember this when searching for flights to the Falklands online: make sure you enter "Mount Pleasant", or its airport code MPN, rather than Falklands or Stanley into the search boxes!
+UPDATE: apparently there are now also flights once a month that have a stop-over in Argentina, so it should in theory be possible to catch a flight to the Falklands from there; but for most tourists from other countries that will most likely not be a particularly practical route.

 Staying on and getting around the Falklands, once you have made it here, will mostly be quite expensive in any case.